kubenet-dev/docs/docs/02-examples/02_discovery.md

 This exercise will focus on network device discovery.
 We will discover the deployed network devices that were deployed using [containerlab][containerlab] in the installation section.

 Given [sdc][sdc] is build to support multiple vendors, the first thing we need to do is load the YANG schema for the respective vendor and release.
-In this exercise we use [gNMI][gnmic], while netconf is also supported.
+In this exercise we use [gNMI][gnmi], but netconf could also be used.

 /// details | Schema